Let the platform do the work

 Overview

-SugarIdentity allows single sign-on authentication using Microsoft Azure and SAML so that it can be integrated with a connected system using a single user ID and password.
+SugarIdentity allows single sign-on (SSO) authentication using Microsoft Azure and SAML so that it can be integrated with a connected system using a single user ID and password.
 This article walks through configuring Microsoft Azure to allow external authentication using SAML 2.0 for instances that use SugarIdentity.

 If you are using SugarLive in Sugar Serve, you can also set up SSO in SugarLive using SAML 2.0.
 To do so, you will also need to configure Microsoft Azure as an identity provider for Amazon Web Services (AWS).
 Refer to this article on the AWS website for details on this setup.